 Neonatal abstinence syndrome

-Career advising for medical students
+Career advising and professional wellbeing for medical students

 Whalen BL, Holmes AV, Blythe S. Models of care for neonatal abstinence syndrome: What works?
 Semin Fetal Neonatal Med.
 2019 Apr;24(2):121-132.